mmollina/Cpp_and_R/README.md

 ###Create package structure and push it to GitHub

-3. Create the package structure
+3. Create the package structure.
+Lat us name our package **rfpack**.

 ``` r
 create("rfpack")